whiterook6/lorenz-attractor/README.md

-# Lorenz Attractor
+# Attractor

-This project visualizes the Lorenz attractor using TypeScript and HTML Canvas.
+This project visualizes various Attractors, such as the lorenz attractor, using TypeScript and HTML Canvas.

 ![Screenshot](Screenshot.png)